 What Expenses Can I Use My PPP Loan For?

-- Employee payroll costs for employees whose principal place of residence is in the United States, if you have employees.
+For businesses with employees, payroll may also include employee payroll costs for employees whose principal place of residence is in the United States.

 - Mortgage interest payments* (but not mortgage prepayments or principal payments) on any business mortgage obligation on real or personal property (e.g., the interest on your mortgage for the warehouse you purchased to store business equipment or the interest on an auto loan for a vehicle you use to perform your business),